patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 PatternFly offers two types of border treatments for cards:

 1. **Default card:** By default, cards will have a thin (1px) drop shadow to differentiate them from the background of a page and give them a slightly raised appearance.
-2. **Flat card:** Flat cards have a 1 pixel gray border.
+2. **Flat card:** Flat cards have a 1px gray border.
 Flat cards are recommended for use against a white background as the solid border will better differentiate the card from the page background.

 <img src="./img/card-borders.png" alt="cards with default and flat borders " width="452" />